 The same blood that allows God to forgive us also purges our conscience of the stain of sin.
 We’re both forgiven and cleansed by the blood of Jesus.

 We have to remember what 1 John 1:9 says: “If we confess our sins, He is faithful and righteous to forgive us our sins and cleanse us from all unrighteousness.”
-On His side, God forgives, and on our side, we are cleansed.
+On God’s side, He forgives, and on our side, we’re cleansed.
 This cleansing removes the stain of sin from our conscience.

-If a feeling of guilt remains after we confess our sins, we should simply claim, by faith, the power of the blood of Jesus.
+If a feeling of guilt remains after we confess our sins, we should simply claim the power of the blood of Jesus by faith.
 We can pray, “Thank You, Lord Jesus, by Your blood I’m forgiven and cleansed.
 Lord, Your Word says that Your blood even purifies my conscience!”
-The more we thank the Lord this way, the more we are assured that our conscience is cleansed.
+The more we thank the Lord this way, the more we’re assured that our conscience is cleansed.

-After we’ve confessed our sins, received God’s forgiveness, and had our conscience cleansed by the blood of Christ, we may encounter another problem.
-We find in ourselves some lingering inward accusation about our sins.
-This inner accusation becomes like a gigantic cloud over our heads, robbing us of all peace, and we continue to blame ourselves for what we’ve done.
+After we’ve confessed our sins, received God’s forgiveness, and had our conscience cleansed by the blood of Christ, we may encounter another problem: some lingering inward accusation regarding our sins.
+This inner accusation can become like a gigantic cloud over our heads, robbing us of all peace as we continue to blame ourselves for what we’ve done.

 To be freed from these accusations, it’s important to see where they come from.
 Are they from God?
-No. We confessed and God already forgave us.
+No. God forgave us when we confessed.
 Then are they from our conscience?
 No. The blood of Jesus purified our sin-stained conscience.
 These accusations come from Satan.

-This shouldn’t surprise us; Revelation 12:10 tells us that Satan is “the accuser of [the] brothers.”
-He spends all his time, day and night, accusing the Lord’s believers.
+This shouldn’t surprise us.
+In fact, in Revelation 12:10 Satan is called “the accuser of [the] brothers.”
+He spends all his time accusing the Lord’s believers day and night.
 His goal is to weaken and even paralyze us.
 He wants to cheat us of our enjoyment of God’s presence.
-If we accept his accusations, we’ll eventually give up our fellowship with God and suffer great loss in our spiritual life.
+If we accept his accusations, our fellowship with God will be hindered, and we’ll suffer great loss in our spiritual life.

-But Revelation 12:11 tells us what answers the accusations from Satan:
+But Revelation 12:11 tells us what answers these accusations from Satan:

 “And they overcame him because of the blood of the Lamb.”

-When we sin, we need to confess our sins to the Lord to be forgiven and have our conscience cleansed from the stain of sin.
+We need to confess our sins to the Lord to be forgiven and have our conscience cleansed from the stain of sin.
 But after that, if we’re hounded by accusations, we must take further action.
 We have to say “NO!” to Satan’s accusations and declare the full effectiveness of the blood of Jesus.
-We have to point Satan, who accuses us, to the blood of the Lamb.
+We have to point Satan, the one who accuses us, to the blood of the Lamb.

 Don’t succumb to Satan’s accusations.
 When he accuses us, we can declare, “Satan, I reject your accusations.
 Look at the blood of Jesus.
 God is satisfied by Christ’s redeeming blood, my conscience is purified with His cleansing blood, and you’re defeated by His overcoming blood!”

-By experiencing and believing in the blood of Jesus, our whole Christian walk will change.
-We don’t have to be separated from God, burdened by guilt, or tormented by Satan’s accusations.
-When we sin, we must confess our sins, believe we’re forgiven and cleansed, and even declare the facts of our being forgiven and cleansed by the precious blood of Jesus.
+By believing in and experiencing the blood of Jesus, our whole Christian walk will change.
+We don’t have to remain separated from God, burdened by guilt, or tormented by Satan’s accusations.
+When we sin, we must confess our sins, believe we’re forgiven and cleansed, and even declare that we’ve been forgiven and cleansed by the blood of Jesus.
 The blood of Christ is truly precious!